Food Allergy: Top 10 Facts

 Remember, even if you’re using the free from lists you still need to double check all food ingredient labels before you buy them.

 There are now many internet sites that offer special diet products and others that offer a mail/telephone order service.
-If you cannot find these on the internet contact the Allergy UK Helpline.

 Make a file of all your favourite recipes that you have successfully adapted and enjoyed.
 You could also take photographs of your creations and make a recipe file, which you can share with others wishing to cook for you.